pythonhealthdatascience/llm_simpy/notebooks/00_introduction/03_literature.md

 {cite:t}`plooy_ai_2023` focussed on using ChatGPT (GPT-4) to generate Python code implementing a simple System Dynamics model of a resource bound population in equilibrium.
 They outline a six step approach to iterative generate a model with ChatGPTs help.
 Early steps focus on textual information describing equations for stocks and flows that are first manually implemented in the commercial simulation package [iSee Stella Architect](https://iseesystems.com/).
 The final step converts the generated equations into 32 lines of Python code with outputs verified by comparing the manually created and generated models.

+### Conceputal modelling

 {cite:t}`Giabbanelli_GPT_Sim` is a conceptual study that hypothesised about the potential of LLM application across common simulation tasks.
 The study focused on four key areas: structuring conceptual models, summarizing simulation outputs, improving accessibility to simulation platforms, and explaining simulation errors with guidance for resolution.
-For example,
+For example, the potential to use the emerging capability of LLMs to convert images to text to provide automated explanations of charts of simulation output could benefit both non-experts and people with visual impaired.

 {cite:t}`Shrestha_gpt_explain_model` proposed a process to automatically explain simulation models by generative AI to create version a simplified conceptual model text from more complex causal maps.
 Their approach involved decomposing large conceptual models into smaller parts and then performing Natural Language Generation (NLG) using a fine-tuned GPT-3 model.

-While these studies demonstrate the potential of generative AI in simulation modelling, they also highlight the need for a balanced approach that leverages AI capabilities while maintaining the critical role of human expertise.
-As the field continues to evolve, further research is needed to explore the full potential of human-AI collaboration in simulation modeling and to address the challenges associated with integrating generative AI into existing simulation practices.
+### Conclusions

+Despite the limited body of research, these initial investigations suggest a potential role for generative AI in the future of computer simulation.

+* Role of modeller still vital in planning and verification:
+* Iterative role
+* Not explored issues with hallucination
+* Not explore more complex models.

+Further research is needed to explore the integration of generative AI across a wider range of simulation paradigms and to develop robust frameworks for human-AI collaboration in the simulation development process.